axians/microservicebus-tutorial/GettingStarted.md

 4. Log in to the microServiceBus.com site using the credentials you supplied in step 2.
 5. Select **"Option 2.
 Use my Microsoft Azure IoT Hub"**, and provide the **iothubowner** connection string for your Azure IoT Hub.
 6. Uncheck the “*Add sample scenarios*” checkbox and click *Create organization*
+7. Navigate to the [Organization page](https://microservicebus.com/Organizations/Details) and view some of the options.
 ### Installing the Node
 In this first lab, you're going to be using your laptop as your device.
 In later labs we're going to use real devices.